aliyun/pai-python-sdk/README_EN.md

 ## Installation 🔧

-Install the PAI Python SDK using the following command, which supports Python versions \>= 3.6 (it is recommended to use Python \>= 3.8):
+Install the PAI Python SDK using the following command, which supports Python versions \>= 3.8 :

 ```shell
 python -m pip install alipai